cujojs/rest/docs/wire.md

 The `rest` factory provides a declarative way to define a client with an interceptor chain that is nearly identical in capability to imperative JavaScript.
 The factory access two main config properties, a parent client, and an array of interceptors.
 Each entry in the interceptor array contains a reference to the interceptor module, and the configuration for that interceptor.
 The array of interceptors is chained off the client in order returning the resulting client as the wire.js component.

-In it's basic form, the array of interceptors is processed in order, chaining off the parent client.
+In it's basic form, the array of interceptors is processed in order, wrapping the parent client.

 ```javascript
 client: {